netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Key Implications

-{{Section 5.8 of QUIC-MP}} explains that benefit of using a single MTU size is to simplify retransmission processing as the content of lost packets initially sent on one path can be sent on another path without further frame scheduling adaptations.
+{{Section 5.8 of QUIC-MP}} explains that the benefit of using a single MTU size is to simplify retransmission processing, as the content of lost packets initially sent on one path can be sent on another path without further frame scheduling adaptations.